 LANCASTER, Pa. - Franklin & Marshall College will induct seven new individuals into its Athletic Hall of Fame on TRUEBLUE Weekend (Homecoming & Family Weekend).
-Charlie Havens '58, Aashish Kamat '88, Alberto Mascaro '92, Jen Fried '04, Eileen Keever '06, Kelly Cassels '07, and Brandon Corday '08 will be honored at an induction ceremony scheduled for Friday, October 26th.
+Charley Havens '58, Aashish Kamat '88, Alberto Mascaro '92, Jen Fried '04, Eileen Keever '06, Kelly Cassels '07, and Brandon Corday '08 will be honored at an induction ceremony scheduled for Friday, October 26th.

 The class is the 37th to be included since the F&M Athletic Hall of Fame was formed in 1969 and raises the total number of members to 250 individuals.